slidegg/shape/src/plugins/side-cart-woocommerce/README.txt

 Everything is already setup.Just activate the plugin & you are done.

 = How to translate? =
-You can use any third party plugin such as Loco Translate for hastle free translations or follow the instructions below
 1. Download PoEdit.
 2. Open the side-cart-woocommerce.pot file in PoEdit. (/plugins/side-cart-woocommerce/languages/
    side-cart-woocommerce.pot)